PZL.50 Jastrząb

-The PZL.50 Jastrząb (hawk) was a Polish pre-war fighter aircraft design by Wsiewołod Jakimiuk of the PZL works.
-The single-seat low-wing monoplane was to serve as a multi-purpose fighter and escort to replace all other fighters in the Polish Air Force.
+PZL.50 Jastrząb (Hawk) was a Polish late 1930s fighter aircraft designed by Wsiewołod Jakimiuk at Państwowe Zakłady Lotnicze.
+The single-seat low-wing monoplane was to serve as a multi-purpose fighter and escort to replace all other fighters in the Polish Military Aviation.
 Designed after 1936, its prototype first flew in February 1939.
-A further two prototypes were under construction by the time of the Invasion of Poland, but the fighter never entered mass production.
+By September, the first production aircraft were nearing completion, but further development was interrupted by the Nazi-Soviet Invasion of Poland.

 Design and development

-In early 1930s the Polish Air Force was equipped with the then state-of-the-art PZL P.11 all-metal high-wing monoplanes, the latest of a family of fighter aircraft designed by Zygmunt Puławski.
+In early 1930s the Polish Air Force was equipped with the then state-of-the-art PZL P.11 all-metal gull wing monoplanes, the latest of a family of fighter aircraft designed by Zygmunt Puławski.
 However, by the end of decade they had become obsolete, as new fighter and bomber aircraft with higher performance started to appear.
-There was no development carried out on other fighters, apart from PZL P.24 export variants of Puławski's P.11 design.
+There was no development carried out on other fighters, apart from PZL P.24, which was an improved export variant of Puławski's P.11 design.
 By the mid-1930s, the Polish Air Force Command led by Gen. Ludomił Rayski expected, that a basic Polish general-purpose fighter and light bomber would be a twin-engine heavy fighter-bomber PZL.38 Wilk, supplemented by a light, cheap low-wing monoplane PZL.39/LWS-4.
 While potentially a suitable design, the PZL.38 had problems finding proper engines and the estimated performance of the PZL.39 was too low (maximum speed 400 km/h), resulting in both programs being canceled.
 Future wartime experience showed, that heavy fighters were not well matched against fast single-engine interceptors.
 It became evident that the Air Force needed a modern interceptor aircraft to defend the country, and at last, in October 1936, the Armament Committee (KSUS) submitted a demand for such an interceptor.